The Top 10 Cheapest Cars to Insure

 The Top 10 Cheapest Cars to Insure ||| Cheapest cars

 Some brands are known for being more affordable to insure than others.
-And while we hate to break it to you, you won’t find any luxury or sports cars on this list.
+And while we hate to break it to you, you won’t find cheap insurance for luxury or sports cars on this list.

 But just because you already have a “good” insurance rate for your affordable car, doesn’t mean you should stop searching for competitive quotes.